botpress/botpress/README.md

 ## Vision & Mission

 Botpress is on mission to make bots ubiquitous and profitable for everybody.
-At Botpress, we think that using closed-source tools like Chatfuel is not the right approach for building awesome and powerful bots.
+At Botpress, we think that using closed-source tools like Chatfuel is not the right approach for building awesome and powerful bots, but Chatfuel is great for quickly creating straight-forward conversational bots.
 To be able to create something great, it's important to have full control of your tools and to leverage the community efforts as much as possible.

 ## Initial target audience

 Botpress is at an early stage and we are looking for **nodejs developers** to build new modules, create chatbots and help the community to build something that will be huge...
 Over time, everyone will benefit from having a powerful open-source ecosystem with a wide variety of specialized modules.

-If you are not a programmer or that this is your first bot, please consider using [Chatfuel](https://chatfuel.com/), [FlowXO](https://flowxo.com/) or [Motion.ai](http://motion.ai), these are great tools we recommend for begineers and for non-coders.
+If you are not a programmer or this is your first bot, please consider using [Chatfuel](https://chatfuel.com/), [FlowXO](https://flowxo.com/) or [Motion.ai](http://motion.ai), these are great tools we recommend for beginners and for non-coders.

 ## <a name="what-it-looks-like"> What it looks like </a>